kinoubenkyou/code-bebop/content/2018-10-28-quick_sort.md

 \- Space Complexity of O(1):

-Quick sort is in-place, which means only swapping elements the list.
+The sort is in-place, which means only swapping elements in the list.

 \- Non-stability: